 The goal is to find three to five head keywords (one-to-three word phrases) and one to two long-tail keywords (whole phrases people are searching for).
 Long-tail keywords have lower traffic and competition but are equally valuable.

 And how do you find them?

 Twinword Ideas and Keywords Everywhere are two (currently) free tools you can use.
 Type in a head keyword phrase you want to rank for.
 Then, see what the search volume is and how competitive it’ll be to rank for that term.
-Best of all, these tools will give you additional keyword ideas.
+Best of all, these blogging tools will give you additional keyword research ideas.

 Because Keywords Everywhere is a browser plugin, it has the advantage of giving you related keywords and sentences people are searching for right from Google’s search engine results page (SERP).

 If you’re looking to really level-up your keyword game, Ahrefs and SEMrush will take your SEO game out of this world.
 These are two ultra-popular SEO analysis tools, and you’ll be in good hands with either one.

 The most significant difference between the two is while both are excellent keyword researchers, Ahrefs has the edge if you’re looking to analyze what backlinks your competitors have.
 This will come in come in handy when finding where your competitors are getting mentioned, so you can do the same!